Hypnosis: An Introduction and A lot of Information – Moose and Doc

 the body sends to the mind.”
 New York Times

 Hypnosis has been defined as an ‘altered state of consciousness‘ in the Meriam-Webster dictionary.
-It has also been likened to a ‘trance‘ state, this infers more of a ‘natural‘ trance state that we all enter into many times a day.
+Furthermore, hypnosis is also likened to a ‘trance‘ like state.
+However, the trance is nothing unusual.
+But rather infers more of a ‘natural‘ state that we all enter into many times a day.

-Even the idea that hypnosis is some sort of mental ‘state‘ as opposed to a ‘non-state‘ is still hotly debated and has become known as ‘the altered state debate‘.
+Even the idea that hypnosis is some sort of mental ‘state‘ as opposed to a ‘non-state‘ is still hotly debated.
+This controversial argument is known as ‘the altered state debate‘.

-Trying to describe hypnosis, and it’s very powerful effects, is a little like trying to explain a very vivid dream that is fading fast during the telling, or describing the taste of an extremely delicious strawberry to somebody who has never encountered a strawberry.
+Trying to describe hypnosis is a little like trying to explain a very vivid dream that is fading fast during the telling.
+An example of this is trying to describe the taste of an extremely delicious strawberry to somebody who has never tasted a strawberry.

 It is now generally accepted that everybody experiences episodes of hypnosis, or ‘trance’ states throughout the day.

-These trance states, it is suggested, are actually the phenomena behind our problems and therefore hypnosis may work to assist people in breaking the pattern of unhelpful trance-like states – a kind of purposeful de-hypnosis.
+Furthermore, these trance states, are actually the phenomena behind our problems and therefore hypnosis may work to assist people in breaking the pattern of unhelpful trance-like states.
+A kind of purposeful de-programming.

 However, I digress a little.
 Let’s take a look at some of these everyday trance-like or hypnotic episodes.

 One of the best examples of an everyday trance state is one that is common to most drivers.